-- State 1 is obtained after addition of imt to air-saturated isoosmotic/isotonic respiration medium containing inorganic phosphate, but no adenylates (i.e. AMP, ADP, ATP) and no fuel substrates. - State 2 is induced by addition of a high concentration of ADP, which stimulates respiration transiently on the basis of endogenous fuel substrates, followed by a low respiratory activity limited by endogenous fuel substrate availability. - State 3 is the state stimulated by addition of fuel substrates while the ADP content is still high and supports coupled energy transformation in oxidative phosphorylation.
+- State 1 is obtained after addition of imt to air-saturated isoosmotic/isotonic respiration medium containing inorganic phosphate, but no adenylates (i.e. AMP, ADP, ATP) and no fuel substrates. - State 2 is induced by addition of a high concentration of ADP (typically 100 to 300 μM), which stimulates respiration transiently on the basis of endogenous fuel substrates and phosphorylates only a small part of the added ADP.
+State 2 is then obtained at a low respiratory activity limited by endogenous fuel substrate availability. - State 3 is the state stimulated by addition of fuel substrates while the ADP concentration is still high (Tab.
+1) and supports coupled energy transformation in oxidative phosphorylation.
 'High ADP' is a concentration of ADP specifically selected to allow the measurement of State 3 to State 4 transitions of isolated mitochondria in a closed respirometric system.
-Starting at oxygen concentrations near air saturation, the ADP concentration added must be low enough (preferentially <500 μ M) to allow phosphorylation to ATP at a coupled oxygen consumption that does not lead to oxygen depletion during the transition to State 4.
-In contrast, kinetically saturating ADP concentrations are usually an order of magnitude higher than 'high ADP'. - State 4 is only reached if the imt preparation is of high quality and is well coupled.
+A repeated ADP titration re-establishes State 3 at 'high ADP'.
+Starting at oxygen concentrations near air saturation (c.
+200 μM O2), the total ADP concentration added must be low enough (preferentially <500 μM) to allow phosphorylation to ATP at a coupled oxygen consumption that does not lead to oxygen depletion during the transition to State 4.
+In contrast, kinetically saturating ADP concentrations are usually an order of magnitude higher than 'high ADP'.

+State 4 is only reached if the imt preparation is of high quality and is well coupled.
 Depletion of ADP by phosphorylation to ATP will then lead to a decline in oxygen uptake in the transition from State 3 to State 4.
 Under these conditions a maximum $\Delta p{\rm mt}$ and high ATP/ADP ratio are maintained.
 State 4 respiration reflects intrinsic proton leak and ATPase activity.